 Here are five types of consumer panels:

-- Trendsetter consumer panel: These panels comprise of individuals who are trendsetters.
+- Trendsetter consumer panel: These panels comprise individuals who are trendsetters.
 These panelists are the first to adopt products and ideas.
-Organizations use these panels to gauge how customers will react to or accept a product or service.
+Organizations use these panels to gauge how customers react to or accept a product or service.

 - General consumer panel: General consumer panels are also known as generic panels.
 This panel functions similarly to a market research panel.
 Researchers choose participants randomly based on the usage of the products or services to join this panel.